 Hospitals are also required to establish and make public a list of their standard charges (also called the charge description master, CDM, or chargemaster).
 The charge information displayed on this website is representative of either current hospital charges or average charges for items that are not priced until dispensed (pharmaceuticals, biologicals, supplies and implants).

-Note: This date is stored in a machine-readable JSON file.
+Note: This data is stored in a machine-readable JSON file.
 To open, you may need to save and download.

 In an effort to encourage price transparency by improving public accessibility of charge information, the federal Centers for Medicare & Medicaid Services (CMS) updated its guidelines, effective Jan.
 1, 2019, to specifically require hospitals to make public a list of their standard charges via the internet in a machine-readable format, and to update this information at least annually, or more often as appropriate.